-Chronic hepatitis B virus infection (HBV) is a liver disease.
-Some people are also infected with a different type of virus that affects the liver, hepatitis C virus (HCV).
-When someone with hep B is also infected with hep C, the term used is HBV/HCV coinfection.
+Hepatitis is a virus that affects the liver.
+Some people are living with different types of hepatitis.
+When someone with hepatitis B (HBV) is also living with hepatitis C (HCV) the term used is HBV/HCV coinfection.
 The prevalence of HBV/HCV coinfection is not precisely known.
 According to the National Health and Nutrition Examination Survey III, about 25 percent of people with hepatitis C in the United States had positive hepatitis B markers.

-This burden to the liver may be reduced, because, unlike hepatitis B, hep C is curable.
-However, all HCV-positive people with a history of HBV should be aware of a recent warning by the U.S. Food and Drug Administration (FDA).
-The FDA issued a black-box warning about the potential reactivation of hep B during hep C treatment using direct-acting antivirals.
+This burden to the liver may be reduced, because, unlike hepatitis B, hepatitis C is curable.
 The FDA recommends hep B testing for all people before beginning hep C treatment and to monitor individuals who test positive for hep B flare-ups or reactivation during hep C treatment as well as during follow-up after treatment.
 Visit HCVguidelines.org for additional information.

 Hepatitis A vaccination is recommended for people who have not had hep A.